ibm-cloud-docs/vmwaresolutions/sddc/sd_planning.md

 ### IBM Spectrum Protect Plus on IBM Cloud

-This service provides data protection, data reuse, and recovery tools for virtual environments.
-It can be implemented as a stand-alone solution or integrated with your IBM Spectrum Protect&trade; Plus environment to offload copies for long-term storage and data governance with scale and efficiency.
+This service provides an efficient and scalable solution for data protection, data reuse, and data recovery for virtual environments.
+You can implement it as a stand-alone solution or you can integrate it with your IBM Spectrum Protect&trade; Plus environment to offload copies for long-term storage and data governance.

-The IBM Spectrum Protect Plus on IBM Cloud service provides data protection for the workload VMs only.
-For more information, see [Managing IBM Spectrum Protect Plus on IBM Cloud](../services/managingspp.html).
+For more information, see [IBM Spectrum Protect Plus on IBM Cloud considerations](../services/spp_considerations.html).

 ### Veeam on IBM Cloud